-CUB provides \texttt{cub::WarpScan} to compute a parallel scan of items partitioned within a warp, and \texttt{cub::BlockScan} within a block.
+CUB provides \texttt{cub::WarpScan} to compute a parallel scan of data partitioned within a warp, and \texttt{cub::BlockScan} within a block.
 Similar to reduction, these two primitives require more programming effort from the users to partition the data and construct the kernel.
-We evaluate our \mpu segmented scan against the best \texttt{cub::WarpScan} and \texttt{cub::BlockScan} implementations, shown in Figure~\ref{fig:against_cub}.
-The CUB scan implementations have the same tunable parameters as the CUB reduction implementations.
-We can see that our \mpu implementations are still largely faster for small segment size, and are at least comparable to \texttt{cub::BlockScan} in other cases.
+The CUB scan implementations have the same tunable parameters as CUB's reduction.
+We evaluate our \mpu segmented scan against the best \texttt{cub::WarpScan} and \texttt{cub::BlockScan} parameters, shown in Figure~\ref{fig:against_cub}.
+We can see that our \mpu implementations are still faster for small segment size, and are at least comparable to \texttt{cub::BlockScan} for other cases.